icon 7 Negative Leadership Styles & Traits to Avoid | HRDQ

 7. Being Overly Critical

 Nobody likes an overly critical boss.
 While it’s necessary for managers to hold their employees accountable and correct their mistakes, that doesn’t mean you should always be looking to discipline employees for every minor misstep.
-This style of leadership often leads to employees resenting their managers as they feel undervalued.
+This style of leadership creates a toxic work environment and often leads to employees resenting their managers as they feel undervalued.
 If you want to preserve your positive relationship with your employees, you should avoid being overly critical and always be ready to praise them for their accomplishments.

 At HRDQ, we work with employers to provide high-quality training materials that help them get the most out of their employees.
 Explore the leadership training course materials available at HRDQ to help you improve leadership skills in your organization.